FAQ

 ArcGIS Companion is a native mobile app for iOS and Android that provides access to your ArcGIS organization, content, and profile.
 Use the app to search, browse, and manage ArcGIS content, members, and groups, and to share and collaborate.
 With Companion, you choose where you want to open items such as maps, scenes, apps, and layers.
 For example, you can open web maps in Map Viewer or Map Viewer Classic.
 Discover the most popular and up-to-date content in your organization and stay informed with the latest Esri news, blogs, and tweets.
 Administrators can perform common tasks such as resetting member passwords, enabling and disabling access, updating user profiles and roles, adding members to the organization, assigning members to groups, and managing add-on licenses.

-Companion is available to all members of ArcGIS organizations and developers who are part of the ArcGIS Developer Program.
-It is available in all languages that the ArcGIS Online website supports.
+Companion is available in all languages that the ArcGIS Online website supports.

 To get started, install ArcGIS Companion on your mobile device from the following: